crowdsecurity/crowdsec-docs/crowdsec-docs/docs/central_api/intro.md

 This information is *only* going to be pushed when a scenario is coming from the hub and is unmodified.
 Custom scenarios, tainted scenarios and manual decisions are *not* pushed unless enrolled into the console.
 :::

-When the Security Engine generates an alert, [unless you opt-out of it](/faq.md#how-to-disable-the-central-api), is going to push "signal meta-data".
-Those meta-data are :
+When the Security Engine generates an alert, [unless you opt-out of it](/faq.md#how-to-disable-the-central-api), it will push "signal meta-data".
+The meta-data are :
  - The name of the scenario that was triggered
  - The hash & version of the scenario that was triggered
  - The timestamp of the decision